MatthewFallon/serve-markdown-local/README.md

 This server also supports a favicon placed at the root of the directory named `favicon.ico`

+This Server also supports a custom html template if desired.
+Place at root folder as `template.html`.
+The string `{{html-block}}` will be replaced with the html content.
+The string `{{document-title}}` will be replaced with the basename of the file or the name of the folder for README files.
+The string `{{css-file}}` will be replaced with the css file link for the href attribute.

 The command can be installed globally and used with the format:

 ```